 As the top try-scorer in the 2015 RBS 6 Nations Championship with four, Jonathan Joseph fulfilled the tantalising promise that he showed earlier in his career.
 That May, he received double recognition at the Rugby Players Association awards when becoming the players’ player of the year and England Player of the Year.
 His fifth try of 2015, against France in Paris that August, came from a sharp burst of acceleration to the corner after he was unleashed by Mike Brown.
 A scintillating hat trick in the space of 18 minutes after half time against Italy in February 2016 confirmed his boundless capabilities.
 He went on to start all five games in the 2016 Grand Slam campaign, together with the victorious Old Mutual Wealth Cup match against Wales in May last year.

 Sharp-witted Jonathan pilfered a try in the next game against Australia at Brisbane a fortnight later, hacking on a loose Wallaby pass, gathering the ball and touching down near the posts.
-His two tries against Fiji in November, included one from a 40-metre run after he intercepted a floated pass from Josh Matavesi.
-He also scored two against Australia in the final match of the Old Mutual Wealth Series, has played in 19 of England's past 20 matches, started 17 of them and scored 11 tries during that time span.
+His two tries against Fiji in November last year, included one from a 40-metre run after he intercepted a floated pass from Josh Matavesi.
+He also scored two against Australia in the final match of the Old Mutual Wealth Series, has played in 21 of England's past 24 games, started 19 of them and scored 12 tries during that time span.
+Jonathan’s latest one came against Australia this November when he used the rain-swept conditions by spinning around on the ground and sliding over in pursuit of Danny Care’s grubber kick.

 His man-of-the-match performance in the 61-21 win over Scotland at Twickenham last March was sublime.
 He scored a hat-trick of tries in a 40-minute spell.
 Head coach Eddie Jones said afterwards: “JJ has bouncing feet.
 He has great pace and running flair and showed all those attributes today.”
 Jonathan went on to win selection for this year’s British & Irish Lions in New Zealand and was a try-scorer in his second game against the Highlanders.